KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   Create a C++ script that can automatically get the version number of all the dependencies used by a project.
 So if you have 10 projects, you provide it 10 urls/locations and 10 methods to get all the required version numbers.
 And then you run the script whenever you want to update the page.
 It also fetches the latest package version.
 -   The information can be outputted in some standard format (read on which format to choose).
 -   Also, add personal information tracking.
 Like you are using a tagline across multiple social media accounts and pages.
 So you list things like tagline, name and then list of all locations those things are used.
+-   For MDN HTML docs, you have to check the modified files between the last and current commit.

+### NBA Game App

+-   How would a NBA game have played if there was a 4 point line, or the 3 point line was molded into a custom line, with all the related stats.
+-   Create a leaderboard of who can make the losing team the winner the fastest by modifying the 3 point line.
+-   Do the marketing and creating a viral hashtag like `myteamwon`.

+### Utility functions AI

+-   Create a list of all the utility functions in a project, and optionally a string that describes the intent of each utility function.
+-   When a new developer creates a utility function, they can query this database, to see if a similar utility function exists.
+And this can avoid duplication.
+-   This workflow can be triggered from GitHub comments as well (which is really helpful during a pull request).

+## Company Ideas

+### Basketball shooting machine

+-   Set up basketball shooting machines in gym and create a website for people to book 1 hour sessions.
+-   Split the charges/maintenance with the gym and yourself.
+-   Invest money equivalent to the cost of the machine, before expansion.

+### Ground marking machine

+-   Get the machine for marking grounds for baseball, football, ... and approach schools to do this for them.

+### Health information website

+-   The purpose of the website is to provide information that a normal person can use (alternatively, what is the base fitness, health knowledge that every human should have).
+This should not be geared towards some domain experts like body lifters, athletes.
+-   Create a website to provide information about healthy lifestyle (exercise, recovery, nutrition, sleep, ...).
+-   Completely free and proof-checked with experts.
+Donations are welcome but not expected.
+-   Have a forum section, where people can post suggestion for new/missing topics.
+-   How to take care of each body part (ear, nose, eyes, ...).
+-   For supplementation, show how you can get raw ingredients and make this stuff at home, optimized for your blood work/goals.

+Companion app

+-   To track stuff in a single place.
+Like for sleep, there are various metrics that can be tracked (all provided by a watch), or simply user logs.
+-   Make this app available on a cloud provider that people can setup themselves, so as to ensure all the sensitive data stays with them.
+-   Users can enter the stuff they eat daily (through a barcode scan) and the portion used, and the app will display the micro-nutrients consumed daily.

+### Pharmacy company

+-   Focus on one health domain, like eyes.
+What are all the possible disorders, and the best medicine for each.
+-   For some medicines, companies charge ridiculous amount of money (due to patents and copyright).
+-   Screw the patents, and create the cheapest possible option.
+-   Make the final price of the medicine completely transparent.
+If the medicine cost $10, then break it down to the smallest factor and show how you got $10 as the final price.

+### Origami machine

+-   It takes paper and diagram and does all the pre-creasing.
+-   Diagrams composed of grids, and creases are folds in the grid.
+-   The machine first makes the grid, and then square by square makes the creases.
+-   Software that helps making the creases easier.